rich-dobbs-13440/astutus/docs/backlog.rst

 Backlog:

-  * Task: Fix regressions with devices page.
+  * Task: Reduce usage of Jquery.
+Use vanilla Javascript techniques instead.
   * Task: Style /astutus/raspi page.
   * Story: As a developer, I can view documentation from RPi
   * Task: Mark relay tests as slow.